hematthi/SysSimExClusters/README.md

 :mega: UPDATE 09/20/22: :tada: This code is now available in the pip-installable Python package [SysSimPyPlots](https://syssimpyplots.readthedocs.io/en/latest/index.html), with detailed documentation and tutorials!

-:mega: UPDATE 09/29/22: :tada: In addition, the pip-installable Python package [SysSimPyMMEN](https://syssimpymmen.readthedocs.io/en/latest/) is also available and was used to generate the figures in He and Ford (2022) (in press).
+:mega: UPDATE 09/29/22: :tada: In addition, the pip-installable Python package [SysSimPyMMEN](https://syssimpymmen.readthedocs.io/en/latest/) is also available and was used to generate the figures in [He and Ford (2022)](https://ui.adsabs.harvard.edu/abs/2022AJ....164..210H/abstract).

 You do NOT need to download SysSimExClusters in order to use these Python packages (with existing simulated catalogs).